A Place to Gather…

 Led by Lucy Hook-Child of Corn Dolly Folklore.

-Saturday 21 June for Summer Solstice - Making: Mini sun wheel
+Saturday 20 December for Yule/Winter Solstice - Making: Mini wreath

 Get in touch to register an interest and find out more!